ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

 11. Rename the existing test ``test_uz_myIP_hw_NeedToImplement`` to ``test_uz_myIP_hw_write_to_A``
 12. Run the tests by typing ``ceedling test:all`` in the terminal
-13. The tests pass but a message a ignore message is printed
+13. The tests pass, but a message a ignore message is printed

 ::